Juniper/terraform-provider-mist/docs/resources/org_wlan_portal_image.md

 page_title: "mist_org_wlan_portal_image Resource - terraform-provider-mist"
 subcategory: "Wi-Fi Assurance"
 description: |-
-  This resource is used to upload a WLAN Captive Web Portal background image.The WLAN object contains all the required configuration to broadcast an SSID (Authentication, VLAN, ...)
+  This resource is used to upload a WLAN Captive Web Portal background image.
+  The WLAN object contains all the required configuration to broadcast an SSID (Authentication, VLAN, ...)
 ---

 # mist_org_wlan_portal_image (Resource)

-This resource is used to upload a WLAN Captive Web Portal background image.The WLAN object contains all the required configuration to broadcast an SSID (Authentication, VLAN, ...)
+This resource is used to upload a WLAN Captive Web Portal background image.
+The WLAN object contains all the required configuration to broadcast an SSID (Authentication, VLAN, ...)

 ## Example Usage